-In addition, I have also some family members who are stuck on an island owned by Honduras, and they cannot leave due to this exact reason and no other solution has been found, meaning that they are trapped on an island potentially for months.
-My meditation teacher has also cancelled our lessons until said otherwise, and I probably will have to talk to my psychologist on the phone, because it's too dangerous to be outside for too long.
+In addition, I also have some family members who are stuck on an island owned by Honduras, and they cannot leave due to this exact reason and no other solution has been found, meaning that they are trapped on an island potentially for months.
+My meditation teacher has also cancelled our lessons until further notice, and I probably will have to talk to my psychologist on the phone, because it's too dangerous to be outside for too long.

 If you were to ask me a few months ago what I'd think about putting entire populations under lockdown, I'd probably say that it's a very extreme violation of human rights, and would associate the question with the horrendous North Korea who for decades has put most of its citizens in lockdown and made it illegal to get out; I would say that it will immensely ruin the world economy if too many countries were to follow that policy, and that the people will suffer from a severe reduction of their freedoms.

-Entire families, businesses, and nations have been put under lockdown by governments in the name of healthcare safety against an unsudden virus whose cure has yet to be found, and due to the short-seeing of many people who underestimated the threat from Asia, the whole world has been doomed to pay the price by immensely limiting the civil rights of countless people, in hope that a cure would eventually be found, and in the attempt to decrease as much infections as realistically possible.
+Entire families, businesses, and nations have been put under lockdown by governments in the name of healthcare safety against an unprecedented virus whose cure has yet to be found.
+Due to the short-sightedness of many people who underestimated the threat from Asia, the whole world has been doomed to pay the price by immensely limiting the civil rights of countless people, in the hope that a cure would eventually be found, and in the attempt to decrease as much infections as realistically possible.

-And yet here we are, accepting the burden of the mistakes some of us have made, not entirely able to get in or get out of countries like we used to, not entirely able to work, to enjoy coffee and tea at cafes, nor food at restaurants.
+We are not entirely able to get in or get out of countries like we used to, not entirely able to work, to enjoy coffee and tea at cafes, nor food at restaurants.
 Some of us are even foolish enough to ignore the orders given by our governments, and risk themselves and us as well in the name of combating the other, older plague, known as either boredom or isolation.

-A state of being; a state of being once condemned and related to tyrannical regimes, and now became a common policy amongst even the most democratic of countries.
-We have adjusted to the fact that some people may die from it, while others will have to be in an even more-extreme state of isolation, where the physical presence of others is prohibited for weeks.
+A state of being once condemned and related to tyrannical regimes, and now became a common policy amongst even the most democratic of countries.
+We have adjusted to the fact that some people may die from it, while others will have to be in an even more extreme state of isolation, where the physical presence of others is prohibited for weeks.
 In short, the dystopia of the recent past has just become a normality.

-This is the power of being able to adjust to new situations; the power to not let the comfort of the past threaten our survival in the present and in the future; the power to move on and keep an open-enough mind to accept whatever happens next with or without our interference.
+The power to not let the comfort of the past threaten our survival in the present and in the future.
+The power to move on and keep an open-enough mind to accept whatever happens next with or without our interference.